 Competition from within the financial services and technology industries and from businesses outside the financial services and technology industries for qualified employees has often been intense.
+Recently, employment markets have grown in competitive intensity leading to higher costs.

 Changes in law or regulation in jurisdictions in which our operations are located that affect taxes on employees' income, or the amount/composition of compensation, may also adversely impact our ability to hire and retain qualified employees in those jurisdictions.
 As a global financial services and technology company, we are subject to limitations on compensation practices (which may or may not affect our competitors) by regulators worldwide.
 These limitations, including any imposed by or as a result of future legislation or regulation, may require us to alter our compensation practices in ways that could adversely affect our ability to attract and retain talented employees.